Flat Roofs vs. Pitched Roofs: A Quick Comparison

 Pitched roofs, on the other hand, have a more traditional design with a noticeable slope.
 This type of roof efficiently drains water and snow due to its steep angles.
 Materials like asphalt shingles, metal, or tiles are often used for pitched roofs.
 The classic design of pitched roofs makes them a popular choice in residential settings, especially in areas prone to heavy rainfall or snowfall.

 Understanding the basic structure of both roof types helps in appreciating their distinctive features.
-Flat roofs provide an opportunity for additional use, such as rooftop gardens or solar panel installations, due to their spacious and accessible design.
+Flat roofs provide an opportunity for additional use, such as rooftop gardens or Solar panel installations, due to their spacious and accessible design.
 Pitched roofs, however, excel in offering natural insulation and are effective in maintaining a cozy home environment.

 Advantages and Disadvantages